Blog

 The short answer is yes.

-You aren’t alone if you’re wondering, “How does a master password protect my online accounts?”
+If you’re wondering, “How does a master password protect my online accounts?” here’s the straight truth: Your master password is like a lock that encrypts your vault of secrets.

-In a nutshell, it’s like a lock that encrypts your vault of secrets.
-To derive your encryption key at LastPass, we run your master password and a unique salt (random value) through PBKDF2, using HMAC-SHA256 as the underlying function, for 600,000 iterations.
+To derive your encryption key at LastPass, we run your master password and a unique salt (random value) through the PBKDF2-HMAC-SHA256 key derivation function with 600,000 iterations.

-Tips for creating a strong master password
+How to create a strong master password

 In 2024, the best practices for choosing a secure master password are to align with these directives by: